PraiseTheErdtree/House-Price-Prediction/README.md

 # Understanding problem statement

 This the first step and also the key in leading a successful data science project.
-With through understanding of the problem Statement and also the Data we can move forward to devising a solution to the problem.\
+With thorough understanding of the problem Statement and also the Data we can move forward to devising a solution to the problem.\
 Here we solve for the Salesprice of the houses in Ames, Iowa based on various factors given in the dataset.
 All the factors have been described in the Kaggle readme file.
 These